4 Benefits of Maintaining a Healthy Lifestyle

 I’ve listed four significant benefits that are not in any particular order.
 Some may be more important than others, but all are a noticeable benefit of maintaining a healthy lifestyle.

-You Will Save Money by Cutting Out Big Pharma
+You Will Save Money by Cutting out Big Pharma

 A few years back, my husband’s cholesterol was at levels that caused his doctor to be concerned, so he was prescribed Lipitor.
 I strongly advised him not to take it and to investigate the side effects of statins.
 Thankfully, he decided to take his health into his own hands by improving his diet and exercise.
 Today his cholesterol levels are in the normal range, and as a bonus, we saved money by cutting out Big Pharma.